 This singular focus on banking supports an understanding of the language and nuances of your industry.
 The products and processes from bank to bank may differ, but the ways people interact with their bank and their money are the same.
 At Finn AI, we’re able to aggregate these interactions across all of the banks we work with—anonymizing and replicating interactions to create significant efficiencies.

-If you’re exploring AI for your digital bank, talk to Finn AI to learn how you can get access to great data and the processes you’ll need to deploy useful customer-facing Conversational AI.
+If you’re exploring Conversational AI for your digital bank, talk to Finn AI to learn how you can get access to great data and the processes you’ll need to deploy useful customer-facing Conversational AI banking.